One man in World War 1

 Here is a brief, personal story of one of the 19,240 British soldiers who died on the first day of the Battle of The Somme.

-Three years ago, in May 2013, we were driving from Calais back to St. Jean de Losne in Burgundy.
+In May 2013, we were driving from Calais back to St. Jean de Losne in Burgundy.
 En route we stopped at The Beaumont-Hamel Newfoundland Memorial to pay our respects to Percy Kershaw, Jan's uncle.
 He is buried there having died on 1st July 1916.

 He was fighting with the Border Regiment alongside the Newfoundland Regiment as part of the 29th British Division.

 While researching her ancestry Jan came across Percy, her Dad's brother, which led us to his grave.
 She has subsequently discovered that 2 years prior to his death, he was fighting in Flanders, mere metres from where we currently moor our boat.

 On the internet She came across the following on the Ypres Battlefields forum:

 He (Percy) wrote a letter dated November 1914 from Brand Lodge Hospital, Malvern which contained some uncensored details.....